visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

 The following values can be provided for each attachment point

 - `Texture` - attaches at mipmapLevel 0 of the supplied `Texture2D`.
-- [`Texture`, 0, mipmapLevel] - attaches the specified mipmapLevel from the supplied `Texture2D` (WebGL 2), or cubemap face.
+- [`Texture`, 0, mipmapLevel] - attaches the specified mipmapLevel from the supplied `Texture2D`, or cubemap face.
 The second element in the array must be `0`.
 - [`Texture` (cube), face (number), mipmapLevel=0 (number)] - attaches the specifed cubemap face from the `Texture`, at the specified mipmap level.
 - [`Texture`, layer (number), mipmapLevel=0 (number)] - attaches the specifed layer from the `Texture2DArray`, at the specified mipmap level.
 - [`Texture3D`, layer (number), mipmapLevel=0 (number)] - attaches the specifed layer from the `Texture3D`, at the specified mipmap level.